Brian Kamstra: Cycling

 2016 marked Kamstra's first full season as a professional.
 His first professional race was the Cadel Evans Great Ocean Road Race in Geelong, finishing 77th overall.
 A week later he had his best result for the 2016 season with a 15th place in stage 4 of the Herald Sun Tour.

 His best result so far is a 10th place at the 2017 Tour de Taiwan.
 Kamstra competed at the 2017, 2018 and 2021 editions of Milan–San Remo.

 Retirement

 In 2021 he announced his retirement of Professional cycling.
-Despite having a contract for the 2022 season, he got diagnosed with a Myopathy.
+Despite having a contract for the 2022 season, he was diagnosed with a Myopathy.
+Kamstra is currently racing as a trail runner and competes across Europe.
+Having won several events.